MaterializeInc/materialize/README.md

 ## Get data in

-Materialize reads Avro, Protobuf, JSON, and newline-delimited text.
-Need something else?
-[Just ask](https://github.com/MaterializeInc/materialize/issues/new/choose).
+Materialize can read data from Kafka topics and direct Postgres connections.

-Materialize can read data from Kafka topics, Kinesis streams (in preview), or tail local files.
+It also supports normal database tables to which you can insert, update, and delete rows.

 ## Transform, manipulate, and read your data